OpenNebula/docs/source/installation_and_configuration/configuration_management/diff_formats.rst

 Text Format
 ===========

-Text format is similar to line format with visually separated sections for each configuration file and without redundant filename on each line.
-It's easier to read by humans but can't be used as input of ``patch`` subcommand.
+Text format is similar to line format with visually separated sections for each configuration file and without a redundant filename on each line.
+It's easier to read by humans but can't be used as an input of the ``patch`` subcommand.

 Example
 -------